stack-auth/stack/packages/stack-proxy/README.md

 ## What You Get

-If you access a protected page through the proxy without being authenticated, you will be redirected to a customizable sign-in page like this:
+If you access a protected page through the proxy without being authenticated, you will be redirected to a sign-in page like this (customizable on the dashboard):

 <div align="center">
 <img alt="Stack Setup" src="assets/sign-in.png" width="400" />
 </div>

 After signing in, you will be able to access the protected pages.
-To retrieve user information from your static website, you can read the headers as shown in this JavaScript (Express) example:
+To retrieve user information from your webpage, you can read the headers as shown in this JavaScript Express example (works similarly on other languages/frameworks):

 ```js
 app.get('/', (req, res) => {